BucharskaV/revenue-recognition-system/README.md

 # Revenue Recognition System
 A REST API Application solves the revenue recognition problem, which involves determining when a company can officially record received payments as revenue.
 More complex financial cases, such as long-term service contracts or subscriptions, require the revenue to be distributed over the specified period.
 The system helps manage these rules to ensure accurate financial reporting.
+Additionally, External Exchange Rate Service was implemented to convert revenue to different currencies.
 # Installation instructions
 1. Clone repository
    ```bash